kyletolle/the-mechanism-collection/index.md

 spit the Song from her mouth, and our ashes shall stir in the wind as she shakes off our carcasses.

-But there is yet time.
-We can still take heed, recognize our malfeasance, and make our amends.
-Lest She destroy us and the Void claim us.

 ---

 It began with the worms.
 Tunneling and devouring the surface of the world.